Relational Art Therapy

 You've done the talking.
 You have the insights.
 But there's something that lives in the body, beyond what words can reach.
 The creative process opens another door.

 What you carry isn’t yours alone.
-What looks like a problem to be fixed is often the body's most intelligent attempt to cope.
-We begin by getting curious about that.
+What looks like a problem to be fixed is often your body's most intelligent attempt to cope.
+We begin by getting curious about that, together.

 Credentials & Practice